On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Text Classification

 \subsection{{Conclusion for Text Classification}}

-Our evaluation confirms that unrealistic adversarial hardening does not suffice to protect against realistic adversarial attacks. unrealistic adversarial hardening leads to models up to 16.94\% less robust than realistic adversarial hardening against real attacks.
+Our evaluation confirms that unrealistic adversarial hardening does not suffice to protect against realistic adversarial attacks.
+Unrealistic adversarial hardening leads to models up to 16.94\% less robust than realistic adversarial hardening against real attacks.
 We also demonstrate that using more unrealistic adversarial examples in the hardening (up to four times more) does not lead to any further improvement of the robustness of the models against realistic attacks.
-We justify that we cannot replace realistic adversarial examples with unrealistic because unrealistic adversarial examples do not cover the feature space as well as the realistic examples.
+We justify that we cannot fully replace realistic adversarial examples with unrealistic because unrealistic adversarial examples do not cover the feature space as well as the realistic examples.
 We demonstrate how realistic examples are widely spread, less clustered and better cover both classes of the binary classification task than unrealistic adversarial examples.
+However, the unrealistic examples have similar direction and aggressiveness level as realistic examples, hence they still manage to provide some level of robustification.